danielkvist/luvrly/README.md

 Luvrly is an application made for the pleasure of learning.
 If you want to review the source code you'll find out how to do things like:

+- Widget reutilization and basic communication between widgets.
 - Basic navigation in Flutter.
-- Widget reutilization and basic communication between widgets.
 - Custom fonts in Flutter.
-- Basic tween animations with Flutter.
+- Basic tween animations in Flutter.
 - Basic animations with Flare.

 ## Screenshots